 EEA/Royal College of Anaesthetists trainees are asked to contact us at email@example.com with details about your current status.
 RCPCH officers confirm whether you are eligible for Grid training and if so, which documentation you need to provide with your application and interview.

-For more information, see page 4 of the Grid Applicant Guide 2020 below.
+For more information, see pages 4-5 of the Grid Applicant Guide 2020

 How do I apply?

 All applications for paediatric specialty training are made via the NHS Oriel recruitment system.
+All applicants will need to create a new account this year due to an update from Oriel.
 Applicants are recommended to submit their application at least 48 hours before the closing date to allow for any technical problems.
 Late applications are not accepted under any circumstance.